 There are no blood or medical tests to diagnose the disorder.
 The symptoms and signs of ASD can be identified by collecting information and testing.
 Surveillance and developmental monitoring is an ongoing and active process of watching the growth of a child.
 Encouraging conversations between family and support providers about the abilities and skills of the child is key.

 Autism Spectrum Disorder can sometimes be detected at the age of eighteen months or earlier.
 When a child is two years of age, a diagnosis by an experienced doctor can be very reliable.
 Many children, however, don’t receive a final diagnosis till an older age.
-This delay with children suffering from ASD can deprive them of the early help they need.
+This delay in intervention can deprive them of the early help they need.

 Children with autism are able to interact and communicate well if they are given timely access to psychosocial interventions based on evidence.
 It is very important to monitor the effects of autism on children’s development to ensure child’s health care.
-Advocating for a loved one or patient with ASD is key.
+There are resources and advocacy groups for children with ASD.

 Signs and symptoms: